mattfortuna/jumptuna.github.io/about.md

 Outside of coding I run, read, play basketball and guitar, draw/paint, take photos, and hike.

-Credit to <a href="https://deanattali.com/beautiful-jekyll/">Dean Attali</a> for making starting this site easy with his open source theme.
+Thanks to <a href="https://deanattali.com/beautiful-jekyll/">Dean Attali</a> for making starting this site easy with his open source theme.